khakhalin/notes/math/Information.md

 * division by p, so p cannot be 0 anywhere.
 Although p∙log(1/p)→0 for p→0.
 * Asymmetric.
 P is the "target distribution", and Q is the one that you compare to it.

-Sometimes is called _relative entropy_ of P in respect to Q. Like, how much more you woudl have learned if you updated from Q to P (Bayesian).
+Sometimes is called _relative entropy_ of P in respect to Q. Like, how much more you would have learned if you updated from Q to P (Bayesian).
 Or how many extra bits you would need to transmit a message from P using a code optimized for Q, as KL = D(P || Q) = H(P, Q) - H(P).

 From this point of view, entropy for a variable X following distribution P is lower than the max entropy for a uniform distribution exactly by its KL divergence with uniform distribution:
 H(X) = log(N_events) - D( P || uniform_across_events ) .